jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 Using the Campgrounds feature layer and the Administrative Forest Boundaries feature layer, create a map that displays all federal campgrounds and helps the viewer identify which United States Forest Service Region each campground is located in.

-If needed, you can find a sample workflow to solve this problem [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#spatial-join-practice-problem).
+If needed, view a [sample workflow](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#spatial-join-practice-problem) to solve this problem.

 [<<< Previous](Part3.md) | [Next >>>](Part5.md)